-LW 103 3 Legal Research

-Legal Specialty Course Includes the development of basic skills in U.S. and New York State legal research for a working knowledge of the law library and online legal research sources as a primary objective.
-The student will study legal analysis, research and writing skills and strategies, and complete a legal research project.
+3 LW 103 Legal Research Legal Specialty Course Includes the development of basic skills in U.S. and New York State legal research for a working knowledge of the law library as a primary objective.
+The student will study legal analysis, research and writing skills and strategies, and be introduced to computerized legal research through completion of course projects.

 Prerequisite/Co-requisite: LW 101.

-LW 206 3 Domestic Relations Law

-Legal Specialty Course Students will become familiar with the basic concepts of New York State family law, including divorce, custody and support.
+3 LW 206 Domestic Relations Law Legal Specialty Course Students will become familiar with the basic concepts of New York State family law, including divorce, custody and support.
 The course focuses on domestic relations proceedings in the New York State judicial system with special emphasis on the role of the family law paralegal.
 Prerequisites: LW 101, LW 103 or permission of department.